RennieCrookston/renniecrookston.github.io/projects/business/project-2-supply-chain-analysis/README.md

 **Dataset Size:** 100 (original csv) and 10,100 (after python generation) rows respectively (Refer to project write up)

 ## 📌 Project Overview
+This project focused on a comprehensive analysis of a simulated supply chain to identify and address operational inefficiencies.
+Starting with a small dataset and augmenting it to a more realistic size of over 10,000 rows using a Python script.
+The data was then meticulously cleaned and enhanced in MySQL with new features like Total_Cost, Gross_Margin, Total_Lead_Time, and a Cost_Category.
+The final insights were presented in a dynamic Qlik Sense dashboard, which visually highlighted a manufacturing bottleneck, exposed quality issues by product type and supplier, and analyzed the cost-time trade-offs of shipping carriers.
+The project successfully translated complex data into clear, actionable recommendations for improving overall supply chain performance.

 ## 📄 Full Project Write-UP/Report
 <p>